 For the pandan juice:

-- Add the cut pandan leaves and water to a NutriBullet or food processor, pulverise until you get a thick puree paste.
+- Add the cut pandan leaves and water to a NutriBullet or food processor, blend until you get a thick puree paste.
 Strain through a fine sieve, using a tablespoon to press on the pandan paste to release more juice.
 You need 250ml of pandan juice.

 For the cake mixture:

-- In another large bowl, combine all the wet ingredients and pandan juice, whisk and mix well.
+- In another large mixing bowl, combine all the wet ingredients and pandan juice, whisk and mix well.
 Then add in the mixed dry ingredients in step 3 gradually and whisk until you get a thick and smooth paste.

 For the meringue: